lukejpreston/xunit-viewer/README.md

 8. `npm run release -- major|minor|patch`  to do a release, default is `patch`

 When creating pull request please make sure the tests and linting is passing

+## TODO

+* properties earch
+* test toggles
+* properties toggles
+* files
+  * tabs, add/remove file
+  * contents change
+  * populate contents
+* responsive

+work out how to do the mustache stuff, react-snap to create the base and inline everything possible